SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/e2e/README.md

     ![teste2e](./images/output.png)

 **Congratulations!
-You have successfully completed the Section 1 of integrating CAP Application in SAP Build Process Automation**
+You have successfully completed the Exercise 1 of integrating CAP Application in SAP Build Process Automation**